 Are you new to PCB design?
 Do you still rely on a producer for assembling and fabrication?
 Then, you may be new to the term—wave soldering.

 Well, it’s a fast way to fabricate your PCB in a shorter time.
-So, it’s the perfect go-to if you want to set up your board in a matter of seconds.
+So, it’s the perfect go-to if you want to set up your board in seconds.

 So, as you imagined, this method is quite efficient.
 It’s even more reliable than soldering by hand.
 Plus, the system involved handles two types of PCB soldering design.
 Hence, they are surface mount and through-hole.